# A tibble: 27,314 × 4 ## word sentiment lexicon score ## <chr> <chr> <chr> <int> ## 1 abacus trust nrc NA ## 2 abandon fear nrc NA ## 3 abandon negative nrc NA ## 4 abandon sadness nrc NA ## 5 abandoned anger nrc NA ## 6 abandoned fear nrc NA ## 7 abandoned negative nrc NA ## 8 abandoned sadness nr

 library(janeaustenr) library(dplyr) library(stringr) tidy_books <- austen_books() %>% group_by(book) %>% mutate(linenumber = row_number(), chapter = cumsum(str_detect(text, regex("^chapter [\\divxlc]", ignore_case = TRUE)))) %>% ungroup() %>% unnest_tokens(word, text)

-Now that the text is in a tidy format with one term per row, we are ready to do the sentiment analysis.
+Now that the text is in a tidy format with one word per row, we are ready to do the sentiment analysis.
 First, let’s use the NRC lexicon and

 filter() for the joy words.
 Next, let’s